-The YEO Solution Sessions continue the GYEO Summit tradition of discussing key youth employment issues through honest dialogue about pressing issues, practical tools, and evidence-based solutions.
-This year, the sessions will also lay the groundwork for the Regional YEO Convening and Global YEO Summit, highlighting critical issues that are front of mind for young people entering and rising through the workforce.
-These topical discussions will underscore individual, organizational, and collective action required to achieve SDG 8 – decent work and economic growth for young people.
+The YEO Solution Session webinars continue the Global Youth Economic Opportunity Summit’s tradition of convening subject matter experts around key youth employment topics through honest dialogue about pressing issues, practical tools, and evidence-based solutions.
+The webinars will lay the groundwork for the Regional YEO Convening and Global YEO Summit, highlighting critical issues for young people entering and rising through the workforce.
+These topical discussions will underscore individual, organizational, and collective action required to achieve SDG 8 decent work and economic growth for young people.

-Lead Sessions are co-created and curated by Making Cents and partner organizations.
+Lead Solution Sessions are co-created and curated by Making Cents and partner organizations.

 Date: November 18, 2021

-Africa’s informal economy provides youth both opportunities, as they can find livelihoods with low-barriers to entry, and challenges, as they tend to find little more than low-wage, temporary work.
-If the informal economy is to meaningfully contribute to SDG 8, we must better understand the fundamental system levers and how they can be moved to provide a better solution for youth employment and advancement up the enterprise ladder.
+Africa’s informal economy provides youth both opportunities, as they can find livelihoods with low barriers to entry, and challenges, as they tend to find little more than low-wage, temporary work.
+If the informal economy is to meaningfully contribute to SDG 8, we must better understand the fundamental system levers and how they can be moved to provide a better solution for youth employment and career advancement.